supermete/pytest-himark/README.md

 [![See Build Status on GitHub Actions](https://github.com/supermete/pytest-himark/actions/workflows/main.yml/badge.svg)](https://github.com/supermete/pytest-himark/actions/workflows/main.yml)

-A plugin that reads a json file in your test root directory, searches the \'markers\' key, lists the markers declared as \'true\' as enabled markers and automatically adds -m option to the command line with an OR on the enabled markers.
+A plugin that will filter pytest's test collection using a json file.
+It will read a json file provided with a --json argument in pytest command line
+(or in pytest.ini), search the *markers* key and automatically add -m option to
+the command line for filtering out the tests marked with disabled markers.

 ------------------------------------------------------------------------